Skip to content

 Local Data and Export

-Your Lifebook data is stored in a local data file.
+Your Lifebook archive stays on your Windows device.
 Backups and Word, PDF, HTML, or TXT exports help you keep readable copies under your control.

 Screenshots